jamiejamiebobamie/pegaFlashcards/notes.md

 	delegated rules
 Developer portals are intended for
-	system architects and business architects who routinely update rules.
-Developer portals are used to configure rules on a daily basis where can you select the user role and portal type
-	on the Details tab of the portal record default user portals are organized with:
+	system architects and business architects who routinely update rules. where can you select the user role and portal type on the Details tab of the portal record default user portals are organized with: